NickAzureDevops/Powershell/README.md

 # Powershell

-A begineer that is new to powershell world.
+A begininer that is new to powershell world.
 Always looking to improve my skills.

 Hope you like it.